cosmos/cosmos-sdk/x/upgrade/spec/01_concepts.md

 The `x/upgrade` module also facilitates store migrations as part of the upgrade.
 The `StoreLoader` sets the migrations that need to occur before the new binary can successfully run the chain.
 This `StoreLoader` is also application specific and not defined on a per-module basis.
-Registering a `StoreLoader` is done via `upgrade#UpgradeStoreLoader` in the application.
+Registering this `StoreLoader` is done via `app#SetStoreLoader` in the application.

 ```go
 func UpgradeStoreLoader (upgradeHeight int64, storeUpgrades *store.StoreUpgrades) baseapp.StoreLoader